ENDERZOMBI102/BEE-manipulator/README.md

 that are on the UCPDatabase, a database for all user created packages, you can submit one too!

-with BM you can also modify some aspects of BEE and Portal 2, with BEE Manipulator Packages (BMP for short) youn can customize the BEE2.4 starting splash screen
+with BM you can also modify the BEE2.4 splash screen and some aspects of Portal 2 with BEE Manipulator Packages (BMP for short).

 WARNING!!